 Acctivate includes manufacturing functionality in the base system with the Standard Inventory Assembly function.
 This includes the ability to create finished goods inventory for an item from one or more components from raw materials inventory.
 The raw materials (components) are allocated to Work in Process inventory during production, restricting them from other assemblies and/or sales orders.

 Acctivate supports Process Manufacturing, primarily for the Food, Beverage and Medical industries.
-Process Assemblies allow you to managed a variable bill of materials, similar to Custom Assemblies.
+Process Assemblies allow you to manage a variable bill of materials, similar to Custom Assemblies.

 Standard Kits are similar to Standard Assemblies, but they are build-to-order.
 This allows you to maintain the component inventory only and an additional inventory transaction to “build” the kit is NOT necessary.